Alan King: Career

 King eventually expanded his range and made a name for himself in a wide variety of films.
 He frequently worked for director Sidney Lumet, beginning with Bye Bye Braverman (1968) and The Anderson Tapes (1971).
 Lumet later cast him in a starring role in Just Tell Me What You Want (1980), a provocative comedy about a ruthless business mogul and his TV-producer mistress (Ali MacGraw).
 He also played in an uncredited cameo in Lumet's Prince of the City (1981).

 He often portrayed gangsters, as in I, the Jury (1982) and Cat's Eye (1985).
-He had another major role in Memories of Me (1988) as the so-called "king of the Hollywood extras," portraying Billy Crystal's terminally ill father.
+He had another major role in Memories of Me (1988) as the so-called "king of the Hollywood extras", portraying Billy Crystal's terminally ill father.
 King played the role of corrupt union official Andy Stone in Martin Scorsese's 1995 film Casino.
-Night and the City (1992), also starring Robert De Niro.
+He appeared in Night and the City (1992), also starring Robert De Niro.

 King was the long-standing host of the New York Friars Club celebrity roasts and served as the club's historian.

 King was the first recipient (1988) of the award for American Jewish humor from the National Foundation for Jewish Culture.
 The award was ultimately named in his honor.

-He inspired other comedians including Joan Rivers, Jerry Seinfeld, Larry David, Billy Crystal, Robert Klein, and Bill Cosby.
+He inspired other comedians, including Joan Rivers, Jerry Seinfeld, Larry David, Billy Crystal, Robert Klein, and Bill Cosby.